efrecon/mini-tcl/README.md

 Additionally, the image exports `/opt/data` to place random data that you might wish to access from within the container.

+## Versions and Tags

+This image tries to follow the release cycle of the [official](https://hub.docker.com/_/alpine/) Alpine linux image from docker.
+Available are the following tags:

+* 3.3
+* 3.4, latest
+* edge

 ## Credits

 Thanks to the maintainer of the [Tcl package on